 STDs Can Show No Signs

 While symptoms can take months to appear after the initial contraction, for many, the symptoms never occur.
 Due to the lack of symptoms, many mistakenly think they are in the clear.
 They then go on to engage in sexual activity with others, causing the disease to spread even further.
 Perhaps what is most frightening is that some of these diseases can be transmitted without sex.
 Herpes can be spread through saliva and skin-contact, which means it’s potentially spreadable to those whom you haven’t even been sexually engaged with.

 Even if you or your partner have never had sex before, an STD can still be spread between you.
 Many STDs are actually spread by simple skin-to-skin contact.
 Other sexually transmissible conditions, such as oral herpes, may even be passed by casual affection between friends or family with no romantic basis.
 A substantial fraction of people with cold sores get them from sharing eating utensils or food and then spread the disease during oral sex or kissing.

 Getting tested for an STD shows you care about honesty and communication with your partner, and about their sexual health, which allows you to have better conversations about what you need from each other.
 That alone should be reason enough to get tested.

-Quick, confidential, and affordable testing are several of the many benefits of getting an STD check at any of the clinics in the UrgentMED Network.
+Quick, confidential, and affordable testing are several of the many benefits of getting an STD check at any of the clinics in UrgentMED.
 Take charge of your sexual and reproductive health, easily.
 Don’t let a lack of insurance stop you from being informed.
-All of our Southern California clinics that are part of the UrgentMED Network offer affordable rates whether you have insurance or not.
+All of our Southern California clinics that are part of the UrgentMED offer affordable rates whether you have insurance or not.
 Avoid the hassle of hospitals and long waits of doctor offices and visit one of our 18 convenient, walk-in locations today.